Saharsh-Agarwal/Spatial-Pyramid-Matching-for-Scene-Classification/README.md

 # Spatial Pyramid Matching for Scene Classification
- Classical method - Filtering and KNN on Bag of Visual Words (followed by Spacial Pyramiding and TF-IDF)
+ Classical method - Filtering and KNN on Bag of Visual Words (followed by Spacial Pyramiding and TF-IDF).
+ Data - Sun Database with 1600 images in 8 categories.

 This is a part of the work I have done during my Masters @CMU.
 The Problem Statement is from a course -> (16-720B) Computer Vision.
 Results were achieved under the guidance of Prof. Deva Kannan Ramanan and his Teaching Assistants.